soonick/soonick.github.io/_drafts/2021-12-08-managing-kubernetes-applications-with-helm.md

 helm uninstall chart-1637726261
 ```

-## Installing a Chart ## TODO: Change title

-If we have a Kubernetes cluster configured, we can start installing open source Charts to our cluster.
-Let's say we want to install a node application.
-First we search for the Chart:
+## Working with repositories

+Besides using our own Charts, there are repositories where we can find open source Charts that are ready to use.

+We can use the Helm CLI to search for available Charts in `ArtifactHub`.
+Let's say we are looking for a Chart for a node application:

 ```sh
 helm search hub node -o yaml